buttonwood-protocol/buttonswap-core/README.md

 ## Deploying

-Deploy the contract using the appropriate script as follows:
+First edit the `Deploy.s.sol` script to configure the constructor arguments as required.
+Then use the script as follows:
 ```
 forge script script/Deploy.s.sol --broadcast --rpc-url sepolia --verify --watch
 ```